 - ♦ Generally, without issuance of new regulations, an accumulation trust cannot qualify for EDB treatment, even if the primary or life beneficiary of the trust is an EDB, because if the EDB is not the sole beneficiary of the participant EDB treatment does not apply.
 For explanation of this harsh conclusion, see "Practitioner's Wishlist" below.
 Exception: An accumulation trust for a disabled or chronically ill beneficiary is the exception to the rule-it can qualify for EDB treatment even though the disabled/chronically ill individual, as life beneficiary of the accumulation trust, is not deemed to be the "sole" beneficiary of the retirement plan. - ♦ With the exception noted above of certain trusts for the sole life benefit of disabled or chronically ill beneficiaries, an accumulation trust that is a see-through trust must take distribution of the entire plan balance within 10 years after the participant's death. - ♦ Good news for drafters: Since the life expectancy payout is no longer an option for accumulation trusts, it no longer matters who is the "oldest beneficiary" of the trust.
 For example, parent could leave an IRA to a see-through accumulation trust for the benefit of her nondisabled, non-chronically ill, adult child, with the provision that (say) the trust will be distributed outright to child at age 40, but if child dies before age 40, the trust will be distributed to parent's sister Matilda.
-Even though the adult child and Matilda are both considered beneficiaries of the trust, and Matilda is older than the child, it makes no difference because the 10-year rule applies regardless of the respective ages of the "countable" trust beneficiaries.
-Note: This good news does not necessarily apply to nonconduit trusts for disabled or chronically ill beneficiaries; see IV(C) below. - An accumulation trust that does not qualify as a see-through trust must, as before SECURE, take distributions under the rules applicable to nonDBs (5-year rule or life expectancy of the participant).
+Even though the adult child and Matilda are both considered beneficiaries of the trust, and Matilda is older than the child, it makes no difference because the 10-year rule applies regardless of the respective ages of the "countable" trust beneficiaries. - An accumulation trust that does not qualify as a see-through trust must, as before SECURE, take distributions under the rules applicable to nonDBs (5-year rule or life expectancy of the participant).
 Example: Todd leaves his IRA to a trust for the benefit of his son Herbie.
 The trustee is to pay Herbie all income for life, plus principal if needed for health or support.
 On Herbie's death the trust is to terminate and be distributed to Charity X. Since this is not a conduit trust, both beneficiaries "count," and since one of the countable beneficiaries is not an individual the trust does not qualify as a see-through trust, therefore the nonDB rules apply.